-- A life settlement broker who can represent you, provide you with counsel and will search settlement providers for buyers on your behalf
+- A life settlement broker who can provide you with counsel, and search for buyers on your behalf

 - A life settlement provider

-- The type of life insurance policy you have and the premiums.
-If you have term life insurance, you may also want to find out if you can convert it to a Universal Life or Whole Life Policy
+- The type of life insurance policy you have; if you have term life insurance, you may also want to find out if you can convert it to a universal life or whole life policy

 - The cash surrender value of the policy